harryroper96/xray_abnormality_detector/README.md

 The motivation behind undertaking this project was to explore the possibility of building Convolutional Neural Network (CNN) models for image recognition within the field of computer-aided medical diagnosis.

-Despite the relative accessibility of X-ray machines, medical expertise in the area of radiology required to make diagnoses is scarce: particularly in developing nations.
+Despite the relative accessibility of X-ray machines, medical expertise in the area of radiology required to make diagnoses is scarce, particularly in developing nations.

 Implementing AI solutions in this field and thereby reducing the reliance on human intervention could facilitate a crucial stage in development.